STUDY IN IRELAND

 Ireland invests 782 million annually in research in their higher education institutions.
 As a result, Irish higher-education institutions now conduct leading research in at least 19 fields, spanning natural sciences, social sciences, and humanities.

-- Close educational links with both UK and the US
+- Close educational links with both UK and the USA

-Ireland has strong links with both the UK and the US.
-Higher educational institutions in Ireland permit credit transfer provision to many universities and colleges in the UK and the US.
+Ireland has strong links with both the UK and the USA.
+Higher educational institutions in Ireland permit credit transfer provision to many universities and colleges in the UK and the USA.
 It increases the opportunities for students to continue their education in these countries.

 - Home to many of the world’s leading companies

 Globally, Ireland is the second most attractive country for FDI after Singapore.
 Apart from tech giants like Google, Facebook, IBM, Apple, and Twitter, 9 of the world’s top 10 pharmaceutical companies have their main office for European operations in Ireland.
 This means there is no shortage of jobs for students who are studying in Ireland.

 - Education and stay is affordable

 Ireland is one of those study destinations which provide high-quality education with affordable fee structure inclusive of tuition, housing, insurance, and various cultural activities and educational tours.
 Tuition rates, living costs, and other recurring costs are largely lesser than those in the US and the UK.